Indigenous Training & Employment

 Trainee intakes occur around every six weeks and trainees are recruited locally and from across Australia.

 The National Indigenous Training Academy also offers leadership programs to develop Aboriginal and Torres Strait Islander employees working at Ayers Rock Resort.
 The Step Up program provides accredited supervisory training and the Indigenous Future Leaders program provides accredited management training.

 Creating opportunities for Indigenous Australians

 At the end of 2017, Voyages reached a milestone of 40% Indigenous employment at Ayers Rock Resort.
 Over 350 Aboriginal and Torres Strait Islander employees were working across the Resort including 81 trainees and 272 employees.

-The National Indigenous Training Academy has to date celebrated 295 graduations of its trainees.
+By June 2018, the National Indigenous Training Academy had celebrated over 340 trainees graduating with industry recognised qualifications.
 Around a quarter are currently still employed at the Resort and many more are continuing their careers in the tourism and hospitality industry across Australia.

 Additionally, Voyages works with the local Aboriginal communities to provide employment, training and business opportunities.